1974 Maine gubernatorial election

 The 1974 Maine gubernatorial election took place on November 5, 1974.
 Incumbent Democratic Governor Kenneth M. Curtis was term-limited and could not seek re-election.
 Independent candidate James B. Longley defeated Democratic Party challenger (and future Senate Majority Leader) George J. Mitchell and Republican James Erwin in a tight three-way contest.
 Longley's victory made him the first independent (non-party-affiliated) governor in Maine's history.

 Campaign

-Democratic nominee
+Democratic primary

 George Mitchell was an early front-runner for the governorship in 1974.
-He had defeated Joseph Brennan in the Democratic primary and had the backing of popular former governor (and then-U.S. Senator) Edmund Muskie.
+He had defeated Joseph Brennan and four others in the Democratic primary, and had the backing of popular former governor (and then-U.S. Senator) Edmund Muskie.
 Many Maine political observers believed Mitchell would be able to easily beat back the challenge from James Erwin and become Maine's next governor.

 Mitchell ran on the campaign theme "There are two Maines.
 There should only be one."
 He argued that Maine was a gorgeous state with rich natural resources and was a thriving tourist destination, but at the same time it had high unemployment and a large number of Maine families lived below the poverty line.
 His campaign focused on ways to bring together the two Maines – a place with a protected environment and a strong economy.